swayamdubey/EmoSense-A-REALTIME-MULTILINGUAL-EMOTION-DETECTION/README.md

 # 🎤EmoSense: A Real-Time Multilingual Emotion Detection from Speech Signals

 ## 📌 Overview
 This project is a real-time emotion detection system that analyzes emotions from voice inputs using a combination of Flask (Python) and Node.js for backend processing, and React.js for frontend visualization.
-It supports multilingual speech, automatically transcribes and translates audio, and classifies emotions using a RoBERTa-based transformer model.
+It supports multilingual speech, automatically transcribes and translates audio, and classifies emotions using a Distillbert-based transformer model.

 ---